gongwolf/NID-GPT/README.md

 Follow these steps to create the conda environment and install the required packages.
 If you need help to set up environment on the Linux Server, click [here](https://github.com/JiefeiLiu/Federated_learning_env_set_up).

+Due to the incompatible requirement python packages between TabDDPM and GReaT(LLM), you need to set up **two** conda environments for CTGAN, TabDDPM and GReaT(LLM).

-1. Create and activate the conda environment:
+1. Create and activate the conda environment for CTGAN and TabDDPM:
     ```bash
     conda create -n nidgpt python=3.9
     conda activate nidgpt